serverless-ca/terraform-aws-ca/docs/revocation.md

 ## Revoking a certificate

-* identify serial number of certificate by looking up in DynamoDB table
+* identify serial number by inspecting the certificate, or looking up in DynamoDB table
 * add details of certificate to be revoked in `revoked.json` for relevant environment, e.g. `certs/dev/revoked.json`
 ```json
 [